 Keep in mind this important point: while OSHA doesn’t require scissor lift fall protection equipment, your worksite or local laws may say otherwise.
 Always follow the safety guidelines in place at your jobsite, and use OSHA guidelines in addition to the regulations that apply directly to your job.
 CMO recommends fall protection equipment for scissor lift workers, even though it’s not required by law.

-Fact: There are two specific instances which require scissor lift fall protection accessories.
+There are two instances in which scissor lift fall protection accessories are required:

-- 1. Whenever a guiderail system isn’t in place or working.
+Whenever a guardrail system isn’t in place or working.

 Always check with your safety supervisor to identify when these two situations apply to you!

 Additionally, it is crucial to remember that fall protection equipment may not be a requirement, but it can be the difference between life and death.
 If you believe fall protection equipment may be beneficial, you should provide it to your workers.
 That way, scissor lift operators can use this equipment to minimize the risk of falls.

 Scissor lift fall protection is the employee’s responsibility.